rafaelkyrdan/clone-yelp/README.md

-# clone-yelp
+# react-clone-yelp
 Project for self-education.

-## Steps
+## How to:

-1. Create initial structure with help `yo react-gen`.
+How to run the app:
-2. Create webpack config with help `hjs-webpack`.
+1. Update the `.env` file with your Google Map API key
-3. Added support for css modules with help `http://postcss.org/` and created custom loader.
+2. Run the command `npm start`

-4. Added plugin for replacing environment variables in the code.
+How to run the test:
-5. Added `google-maps-react` component to the project.
+1. Run the command `npm test`

 ## Source
 [Link](https://www.fullstackreact.com/articles/react-tutorial-cloning-yelp/)